yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

     ![](media/Ex1-Task1-S14.png "SSMS Toolbar")

-1. After adding the new record to the `Games` table, back up the transaction logs.
-DMS detects any new backups and ships them to migration service.
-Click on **<inject key="SQLVM Name" /> (1)**, select **New Query (2)** again in the toolbar, and paste the following script into the new query window:
+1. Click on **<inject key="SQLVM Name" /> (1)**, select **New Query (2)** again in the toolbar, and paste the following script into the new query window.
+It creates a backup of the transaction logs for the WideWorldImporters database, verifies data integrity with a checksum, and stores the backup file at the specified location, while also allowing the Data
+   Migration Service (DMS) to detect the new backup for potential transfer and migration.

    ```SQL
    USE master;